 This type of organization often resembles a Functional Organization.
 The team members work in different departments.
 This setup splits the employees into segments based on products, markets, or services.

-Albeit, the divisional organization's segments or division are autonomous.
+Albeit, the divisional organization's segments or divisions are autonomous.
 Functional units that support this structure include:

 This design focuses on service lines like products, customers, area, and time.
 Since they operate as small organizations, they're called “self-contained structures.”